 In neuromuscular disease, we are initially focused on the development of disease-modifying treatments for DMD.
 DMD is a monogenic X-linked disease caused by mutations in the DMD gene, which encodes for the protein dystrophin.
 We estimate that DMD occurs in approximately one in every 3,500 to 5,000 live male births and that the patient population is approximately 30,000 patients in the aggregate in the United States and Europe.
 Approximately 80% of patients have mutations amenable to exon skipping in the nucleus.
-We are developing therapeutic candidates to address the genetic basis, at the exonspecific level, of DMD.
+We are developing therapeutic candidates to address the genetic basis, at the exon-specific level, of DMD.
 EEV oligonucleotides are designed to promote the skipping of exon mutations associated with DMD, enabling muscle cells to create a functional dystrophin at a level that we believe may slow, stop or even reverse DMD progression.
-We are initially focusing on the development of an EEV-PMO, ENTR-601-44, for patients with DMD that are exon 44 skipping amenable, who represent approximately 7% of the total DMD population with significant unmet medical need.
+We are initially focusing on the development of an EEV-PMO, ENTR-601-44, for patients with DMD that are exon 44 skipping amenable, who represent approximately 7.6% of the total DMD population with significant unmet medical need.
 We have observed substantial exon skipping (50%-100%) and dystrophin production of up to approximately 70% of wild-type levels in mice, which is durable at eight weeks.
 Our preclinical studies have also demonstrated reductions in serum creatine kinase (CK), which is a commonly-used biomarker of muscle breakdown, to wild-type levels.
 Correction of CK is believed to be a strong indicator of pharmacodynamic activity throughout the body and has been described in medical literature as a marker of muscle integrity.
-We are next developing an EEV-PMO for patients with exon 45 skipping amenable mutations as our second oligonucleotide program.
-This group of patients represents approximately 8% of the total DMD population.
-We plan to submit an IND to the FDA for ENTR-601-44 in 2022 and to advance a potential EEV-PMO clinical candidate for patients with DMD that are exon 45 skipping amenable to IND filing to the FDA in 2023.
+We have observed corresponding and significant improvements in functional outcomes as measured in the D2-mdx mouse.
+In particular, we have observed meaningful tissue uptake and exon skipping, ranging from 50% to almost 90% depending on the tissue, in the D2-mdx mouse, and extended PK and high levels (almost 90% in the biceps) of exon skipping in a NHP with ENTR-601-44.
+We are also developing an EEV-PMO for patients with exon 45 skipping amenable mutations, which population represents approximately 8% of the total DMD population.
+We plan to submit an IND to the FDA for ENTR-601-44 in 2022 and to select an exon 45 skipping candidate in 2022.